We are glad you are here

-The application/admissions process for students who transfer from community colleges, other universities, and other higher education institutions is handled by the ASU Admissions office (link to Admissions website).
+The application/admissions process for students who transfer from community colleges, other universities, and other higher education institutions is handled by the ASU Admissions office.
 If you have questions about the application or admissions process, we encourage you to contact them directly.

 Basic Admissions Criteria:

 Besides meeting basic ASU admissions criteria, students applying to any of our four SEMTE majors needs to meet the following additional criteria:

 - Minimum transfer GPA of 3.00 – This includes any and all coursework you’ve completed while a post-secondary student whether you’ve attended just one school or more than one.
 This also includes any ASU coursework you may have done previously.

 - No Math or Lab Science competency deficiencies – There are three ways you can meet this requirement.